-A week or so before our March meeting, host Nick Maufe will be emailing directions to his home and asking if you will be attending the meeting.
+A week or so before the July 20, meeting, our host, Bill Espey, will be emailing directions to his home and asking if you will be attending the meeting.
 Please respond promptly so he can plan for seating and refreshments.
 Also, correct change ($2) for the donation would be appreciated.

 Bill Phelon, Chair: firstname.lastname@example.org 254-8338